casdoor/casdoor-website/docs/how-to-connect/cas.md

 ```

-For all the apperances of parameter 'casServerLoginUrl' change them to
+For all the appearances of parameter 'casServerLoginUrl' change them to
 ```xml
 <param-name>casServerLoginUrl</param-name>
 <param-value>http://door.casdoor.com/cas/casbin/cas-java-app/login</param-value>